-Screenwriters return to work for first time in nearly five months while actor await new negotiations
+Screenwriters return to work for first time in nearly five months while actors await new negotiations

-LOS ANGELES (AP) — Hours after Hollywood’s writers strike officially ended, Bill Maher led the charge back to work by announcing early Wednesday that his HBO show “Real Time with Bill Maher” would be back on the air Friday.
+LOS ANGELES (AP) — Less than a day after Hollywood’s writers strike was declared over, Bill Maher led the charge back to work by announcing early Wednesday that his HBO show “Real Time with Bill Maher” would be back on the air Friday.

 “My writers and ‘Real Time’ are back!
 See you Friday night!” he posted on social media.